vasconcelosguu/vasconcelosguu/README.md

 ## About Me:

 - 👨‍🎓 Currently pursuing a degree in [Computer Science] at Unisagrado!
-- 🎓 Ex-students in [FullStack Development] from Trybe!
+- 🎓 Ex-student in [FullStack Development] from Trybe!
-- 📫 Contact By [vasconcelosgudev@gmail.com]!
+- 📫 Contact me by [vasconcelosgudev@gmail.com]!

 ### Social: